daishakpatel/Stock-Data-Analysis/README.md

 ## Contribution
 Feel free to fork the repository, make improvements, and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License.

----

-This README provides a comprehensive guide to all three parts of the Stock Analysis Project, making it clear and structured for users or contributors.